Your Trusted Seattle Child Custody Lawyer Advocates for Your Family

 What Will My Child Be Asked in a Child Custody Proceeding?

 Usually, however, the interviewer will try to avoid direct questions like “which parent would you prefer to live with” which tend to put the child on the spot.
-Instead they are likely to ask more indirect questions like “tell me about your parents” and “what do you like to do with each parent”.
-Some children are very conscious of not saying anything negative about either parent and trying to keep it neutral, while other children have strong opinions that they will make a point of stating.
+Instead, they are likely to ask more indirect questions like “tell me about your parents” and “what do you like to do with each parent.”
+Some children are very conscious of not saying anything negative about either parent or trying to keep it neutral, while other children have strong opinions that they will make a point of stating.

 The Importance of Positive Evidence for Child Custody Hearings